 Favorite Book: Goodnight Moon by Margaret Wise Brown.

-Jon Woolley, DPT works with adults and children (ages 8 and older) with orthopedic and musculoskeletal issues.
+Jon Woolley, DPT is a clinical specialist board certified in orthopedic physical therapy and works with adults and children (ages 8 and older) with orthopedic and musculoskeletal issues.
 He has expertise in both pre- and post-surgery care, for a wide range of surgeries ranging from total shoulder replacements and rotator cuff repairs to total knee replacement and ACL repairs.
 Jon is certified in the Graston technique, in which instrument-assisted soft tissue mobilization is used to help patients return to their prior level of activity more quickly.

 Jon earned his bachelor's degree in exercise physiology from BYU-Idaho, where he also minored in health science and Spanish.
 He earned his doctorate in physical therapy from Creighton University.
 Jon is also a certified clinical instructor through the American Physical Therapy Association.
 In his free time, he enjoys camping, basketball, golf, and spending time with his family.